 Narrative Story and Production Elements in Film

 In this unit we will examine the nature of story elements in film and discover how directors use production elements such as camera techniques, acting, mise en scene, editing, lighting and sound to tell a story.
-Students will learn how to write a film review and respond to film anlysis questions
+As an introduction Students will learn how to write a film review before learning broader filmic codes, conventions and terminology to respond to film analysis questions

 A good film will entertain and interest the audience, whereas a great film can stimulate, inspire and motivate the audience.
 A great film is most often remembered by the audience - particularly characters , storylines music and effects.

-We all have different tastes in film so lets begin our Film Analysis Unit by writing a brief film review about a film you really enjoyed
+We all have different tastes in film so let's begin our Film Analysis Unit by writing a brief film review about a film you really enjoyed.
+This is a good starting point to get you thinking about films that you enjoy and why they engaged you

 Task 1: planning to write a film review